Oakland Arcana: Awakening

 Maybe it was the sigh.
 Maybe there was something about that he didn’t like.
 He turned and lunged, and I tried to jerk away but it wasn’t nearly enough.
 He stabbed me somewhere in my chest, and my movement away from him turned into a fall.
 While I was on the ground, he slashed at me again with his knife, and for a second I thought he had missed me, but then it hurt, really, really hurt.
 And I drew my legs into my body, covering my stomach the best I could.

 He jerked forward again, leaning to stab me.
 I could see him yelling, but I wasn’t tracking the words.
-This time I kicked him in the face with everything I had, which wasn’t enough, not anymore.
-My consciousness was fleeing quickly.
+I kicked out with my feet with everything I had, which didn’t seem to be much right now, and hit him squarely in the face.
+He stumbled, but came back to lean over me again.

 And my attacker disappeared, jerked upward by a hand.
 I heard a snarling growl nearby, and I knew he was going to die.
 They wouldn’t want the cops searching Chinatown for a tiger, not today.